uk-gov-mirror/defra.forms-engine-plugin/docs/features/configuration-based/PAGE_TEMPLATES.md

 </p>
 ```

+When using these kind of multi-line HTML snippets, you would benefit from our [YAML-based form definitions](../../FORM_DEFINITION_FORMATS.md) that provide a better developer experience compared to JSON files.

-The above template should be minified and inserted into the content field in the form definition example.
-To make it valid JSON, quotes should be either replaced with `'` or escaped `\"`.
+If you choose to stick with JSON form definitions, the above template should be minified and inserted into the content field in the form definition example.
+E.g. quotes should be either replaced with `'` or escaped `\"`.
 Your IDE should do this automatically when pasting the into a JSON string, or a tool like https://www.freeformatter.com/json-escape.html can do it manually.

 Full example of the minified and escaped component, which can be appended to [the first example's JSON snippet](#substituting-a-page-title).